Mr-Kumar-Abhishek/brain-beats-blog/_posts/2020-04-11-overview-of-main-function-in-c-and-c-plus-plus.md

 	return -1;
 }
 ```
-Running the above program through GNU debugger gdb, we get the following code:
+Running the above program through GNU debugger (gdb), we get the following code:

 ```
 [Inferior 1 (process 7738) exited with code 0377]